-CONGRATULATIONS TO OUR 2021 CLEVELAND CLINIC SPORTS MEDICINE COURAGE AWARD WINNER: ROBBIE BOYCE
+WE'RE PROUD TO ANNOUNCE OUR 2022 CLEVELAND CLINIC SPORTS MEDICINE COURAGE AWARD WINNER: MAYA AUSTERMAN

-Robbie Boyce, a junior at St. Ignatius High School, overcame major medical obstacles to return to playing competitive sports.
-Boyce was honored with the Cleveland Clinic Sports Medicine Courage Award during the 22nd Greater Cleveland Sports Awards presented by Medical Mutual and Ancora on Wednesday, March 23, 2022 at Rocket Mortgage FieldHouse.
+Maya Austerman, a junior from Avon Lake, Ohio, overcame major medical obstacles to continue playing competitive sports.
+She was honored with the Cleveland Clinic Sports Medicine Courage Award during the 23rd Greater Cleveland Sports Awards presented by Medical Mutual and Ancora on Wednesday, Jan.
+25, 2023, at Rocket Mortgage FieldHouse.

 Cleveland Clinic Sports Medicine Courage Award is given to an athlete who displays courage beyond the boundaries of their playing field, in order to inspire those around them.

-Robbie will be honored during Sports Awards on March 23, 2022 when a full video of his journey will be revealed.
+Maya was honored during Sports Awards on Jan.
+25, 2023, when a full video of her journey was revealed.

 2020: Camryn Colahan, Vermilion, Volleyball, Basketball and Track & Field